bholzer/DataGraph.js/README.md

 ####graph.findPath(node1, node2);
 Finds the shortest path between two nodes.
 - `node1` is the node to start from, `node2` is the node to travel to.
 - Returns an array of nodes, ordered by which position they are in the path.
+If no path was found, this will be an empty array.

 The node object